glauberportella/newseditor/README.md

-# TODO List

-1. Fix Mercury toggle interface when goto route /editor, the title is not editable
-2. Upload/select image on server from midia dialog

 # NewsEditor

 A cool news editor for multipurpose

-It uses the cool [Mercury Editor](http://jejacks0n.github.io/mercury/) to give news editor on the fly.
+It uses the cool [Froala Editor](https://www.froala.com/wysiwyg-editor) to give news editor on the fly.

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.